dreaminalife/Mantella/FEATURES_README.md

 **Private thought** (unspoken — how she actually feels, in the style the default **Inner Monologue Prompt** is trying to produce: first person, not a recap, with a next-time intent).
 She is starting to develop feelings she did not show:

 > I played it like it was nothing.
 The trap joke, "I'm fine," taking first watch so I wouldn't have to sit across the fire and actually look at them — that is the version they get.
 The real one is I have been thinking about them since we left the last village, and it is stupid, and I know it is stupid, and I still keep doing it.
 I haven't wanted someone near me in a very long time since I left that tomb, not like this, and I am not about to say that out loud to a person who just asked if I was "alright" like I am some shivering mortal.
 Next time I see them I am going to act like tonight never got under my skin.
 Then I am probably going to stand a little closer anyway, or ask where they are headed after all this, just to hear that they are not planning to walk off without me.
 I don't know what this is yet.
 But I will figure it out.

+That paragraph did not come out of nowhere.
+Two things produced it.

+**1. Her personal reflection.** By this camp she already has a longer unspoken write-up of how she sees you — the full example is in [Personal Reflection](#personal-reflection).
+It already says she stopped waiting for you to turn on her, wants you to stay, does not want you to notice that she wants that, and keeps catching herself picturing you in a future that is not her father's.
+Tonight's thought is that same relationship, zoomed in on *this* night.
+The reflection is why "I haven't wanted someone near me in a very long time" is already true before she teases you about a trap.
+The thought is the short-term version of a feeling the reflection has been carrying since Dimhollow.

+**2. What she did in the conversation, not only what she said.** Nothing romantic is spoken.
+The summary only records teasing, "I'm fine," first watch.
+But in the actual conversation, her subtle wordings, her expressions, her tones and actions would indicate how she truly feels.
+These will be hidden by the summary totally, but will be caught by the private thoughts.
+After you part, those actions, expressions, and word choices are what the thought is allowed to interpret.

 You never hear that spoken.
 Next time you talk to her, the latest thought is injected as `{private_thoughts}` (or appended to her memory in a group chat).
 The summary still says the night was uneventful.
 The thought is why she might suddenly be warmer, sharper, quieter, or a little too interested in whether you are staying — a change you have no conversation to explain.